-Design Real is the first design-focused show to be presented at the Serpentine and represents the development of the Gallery's long-standing commitment to design through the Serpentine Gallery Pavilion programme, which celebrates its tenth year in 2010.
-Design Real is curated by Konstantin Grcic and designed in collaboration with Alex Rich and Jürg Lehni.
+Design Real was the first design-focused show to be presented at the Serpentine Gallery in 2009.
+It represented the development of the Gallery's long-standing commitment to design through the Serpentine Gallery Pavilion programme, which celebrated its tenth year in 2010.
+The Design Real website was developed to accompany the exhibition and could be accessed in the space, acting as the exhibition's central resource.
+Design Real was curated by Konstantin Grcic and designed in collaboration with Alex Rich and Jürg Lehni.

 His selection of objects was guided by several basic criteria.
-As the title of the exhibition suggests, all of the selected products are 'real', mass produced items that have a practical function in everyday life.
-There are no prototypes, concepts or models featured in the exhibition.
-With few exceptions, all of the products are currently in serial production and are more or less available for individuals to buy.
-Moreover, all of the objects were conceived within the last ten years.
-From this starting point, Grcic has brought together a wide range of products with different styles and functions, from furniture and household items to technical
+As the title of the exhibition suggests, all of the selected products were 'real', mass produced items that had a practical function in everyday life.
+There were no prototypes, concepts or models featured in the exhibition.
+With few exceptions, all of the products were in serial production at the time and were more or less available for individuals to buy.
+Moreover, all of the objects were conceived within the previous ten years.
+From this starting point, Grcic brought together a wide range of products with different styles and functions, from furniture and household items to technical and industrial innovations.

-In the galleries, the items are identified by broad, generic categories.
-Additional contextual information is not provided in order to encourage an unmediated encounter with the exhibits on display.
-In the Serpentine's large central room, Grcic has designed a research space for visitors to further investigate these objects. www.design-real.com is the exhibition's central resource and an integral part of its concept.
+In the galleries, the items were identified by broad, generic categories.
+Additional contextual information was not provided in order to encourage an unmediated encounter with the exhibits on display.
+In the Serpentine's large central room, Grcic designed a research space for visitors to further investigate these objects. www.design-real.com was the exhibition's central resource and an integral part of its concept.
 The website is a parallel reality; a database that investigates the products in detail, exploring aspects of their development, production and use.
-The space is also the setting for a series of free public Saturday Seminars at 3pm.
+The space was also the setting for a series of free public Saturday Seminars at 3pm.